fraserivison/drf-api/README.md

 - **Many-to-Many Relationship**:
   - A **user** can follow many other **users** and can be followed by many users.
 This is implemented via the **Follower** model, which establishes a many-to-many relationship between users, allowing them to follow each other.

+### Pending Features: Follower and Comment Models

+The **Follower** and **Comment** models have been designed and implemented in the database schema.
+However, their functionality has not yet been integrated into the API endpoints or the front-end interface.

+#### Planned Enhancements
+1. **Follower Model**:
+   - Will allow users to follow and unfollow other DJs, enabling a social network-like connection.
+   - Future API endpoints will include functionalities to:
+     - Follow a user.
+     - Retrieve a list of followers and following for a specific user.
+   - This will provide features like personalized feeds or notifications based on user connections.

+2. **Comment Model**:
+   - Will enable users to leave comments on tracks to facilitate interaction and feedback.
+   - Planned API endpoints will include:
+     - Posting comments on a track.
+     - Viewing all comments related to a specific track.
+   - This will allow DJs to engage with their audience and gather insights on their music.

+These models are key to enhancing the app's social and interactive elements and will be prioritised in future development cycles.

 ---